BrunoCaimar/Git-Sandbox/readme.txt

 Another one ...

-now going to use rebase properly
+yours - now going to use rebase properly

 will use PR with rebase

-will use PR with squash
+yours - will use PR with squash

 git merge Ñno-ff